Please read the following important terms and conditions before placing an order for Goods with Hartley Botanic, Inc.

 12.2 If you are unhappy with the Goods or our service to you, please contact us (using the contact details at the top of these terms and conditions) as soon as possible and we will try to resolve the problem.

-12.3 If we are unable to resolve the problem and you wish to bring legal proceedings, the Contract is governed by the law of England and Wales and English courts will have exclusive jurisdiction to deal with any legal proceedings that relate to it (as further explained in this clause).
+12.3 If we are unable to resolve the problem and you wish to bring legal proceedings, the Contract is governed by the laws of the Commonwealth of Massachusetts and the federal and state courts located in Massachusetts.

 13 Security and data protection